EpiTorres/EpiTorres/README.md

 ### Hi there, I’m Epi Torres! 👋

-I'm a recent graduate of Princeton University, majoring in Computer Science and minoring in Spanish Language and Culture.
-You can reach me at e.torres.smith@gmail.com.
+I'm a gameplay programmer at Sucker Punch Productions.
+Prior to working at SPP, I attended Princeton University and received a major in Computer Science and a minor in Spanish Language and Culture.

 While you're here, feel free to check out my projects!